ccbs-stradl/antidep-gwas/scripts/ad-exposure-mdd-pain.md

     select(STD_Genotype, STD_Genotype_SE)
   # get standardised beta (mu) and standardised error (sigma)
   mu <- loading |> pull(STD_Genotype)
-  # convert standard error to numeric since it can be printed as character values in the table
+  # convert standard error to numeric since it is sometimes printed as
+  # character values in the table
   sigma <- loading |> pull(STD_Genotype_SE) |> as.numeric()

   # calculate variance (squared loading) and its lower and upper 95% CI
   variance <- mu^2
   # non centrality parameter
   ncp <- mu^2 / sigma^2
-  # calculate then rescale by sigma^2
+  # calculate interval boundaries and then rescale by sigma^2
   l95 <- qchisq(0.025, df = 1, ncp = ncp) * sigma^2
   u95 <- qchisq(0.975, df = 1, ncp = ncp) * sigma^2

+  "variance (CI = l95, u95)"
   str_glue("{round(variance, digits)} (CI = {round(l95, digits)}, {round(u95, digits)})")
 }
 ```

 In the EUR cohorts, the proportion of genetic variance in AD exposure
+that was shared with major depression was 0.82 (CI = 0.73, 0.91) and
-that was with pain and major depression was 0.59 (CI = 0.46, 0.73).
-AD
+with chronic pain was 0.59 (CI = 0.46, 0.73).
+AD exposure uniquely
-exposure uniquely shared 0.29 (CI = 0.2, 0.39) of its variance with
+shared 0.29 (CI = 0.2, 0.39) of its variance with major depression only
-major depression only and 0.06 (CI = 0.02, 0.12) with chronic pain only.
+and 0.06 (CI = 0.02, 0.12) with chronic pain only.
+There was a residual
-There was a residual proportion of variance of 0.12 (CI = 0.06, 0.21)
+proportion of variance of 0.12 (CI = 0.06, 0.21) that was shared with
-that was shared with neither major depression nore chronic pain.
+neither major depression nor chronic pain.